fuxoft/pusher/README.md

 ### quit=yes_please

-Pusher immediately quits.
+Pusher immediately quits (the given value must be "yes_please").

 ### reset=yes_please

 Clears everything in database, including the unique id counter (effectively a hard restart).
+The given value must be "yes_please".

 ## Some facts, caveats and possible future improvements